 After a few minutes athletes swap roles and play continues.

 The athlete dropping the ball should be consistent: always holding the ball at shoulder height and always dropping it rather than throwing it downwards.

 A minimum of two players is needed to make up a single pair.
 Maximum numbers are limited by the area available, but remember that athletes will need space to decelerate after catching the ball.
 Up to about 16 players (i.e. eight pairs) usually works.

-The run leader takes a ball and stands at a flexi-cone.
-Another flexi-cone is placed three metres away.
+The run leader takes a ball and stands at a cone.
+Another cone is placed three meters away.

-Each athlete has a turn at running and catching the ball from the three-metre point.
+Each athlete has a turn at running and catching the ball from the three-meter point.
 Athletes that fail are out of the game.
 Athletes that are successful continue to the next round.

 For the next round the start point is moved back 25cm.
 All remaining athletes attempt from this distance, with the unsuccessful being eliminated and the successful progressing.